 Interoperability and Regression Testing Guidelines

-As defined in SOW 24, Revision 4 in its FINAL 12-16-02 version, the guidelines for ITP have been updated.
-These new guidelines are listed below in scenarios (a) through (e).
+As defined in SOW 24, Revision 5 in its December 1, 2005 version, the guidelines for ITP have been updated.
+These new guidelines are listed below in scenarios (a) through (g).

-ITP must be performed on a SOA/LSMS Developer's software anytime that a change is made to the interface (GDMO or ASN.1) of either the NPAC SMS or the Developer's SOA/LSMS.
-In the event that the interface change is initiated by the NPAC SMS, the SOA/LSMS Developers shall perform ITP on each version of SOA/LSMS software that may potentially be used by Users with the new NPAC SMS interface.
+Interoperability Testing (“ITP”) must be performed on a SOA/LSMS developer's software anytime that a change is made to the interface (GDMO or ASN.1) of either the NPAC SMS or the Developer's SOA/LSMS.
+In the event that the interface change is initiated by the NPAC SMS, the SOA/LSMS developers shall perform ITP on each version of SOA/LSMS software that may potentially be used by Users with the new NPAC SMS interface.

 The following outlines the required level of testing for specific scenarios: